Local restaurants making their own policies on masks

 Face masks are also offered at the door, costing a dollar.

-"If you are a person who is compromised and unable to wear a face mask then maybe going out in public during a pandemic then maybe going out in public during a pandemic isn't the wise move for you to begin with," explains Jacobs.
-"Consider your own health and safety and making your own good choices for your health and safety before you step out into a local business that's just trying to stay open and serve our customers in a safe way."
+“If you are a person who is compromised and unable to wear a face mask, then maybe going out in public during a pandemic isn’t the wisest move for you to begin with,” Jacobs said.
+“Consider your own health and safety and making your own good choices for your health and safety before you step out into a local business that’s just trying to stay open and serve our customers in a safe way.”